How to Include Achievements in Your Resume

 LinkedIn conducted a detailed study of hiring managers and discovered that the average recruiter spends only 6-seconds reviewing a resume.
 This fact coupled with Glassdoor discovering that the average job opening receives 250 applications, means your resume must be short and sweet.
 Think of your resume as a marketing document that is designed to “sell” you to prospective employers rather than a laundry list of job roles/responsibilities.
 Your resume must quickly demonstrate your value in the 6-seconds that the average recruiter will spend reading it.

 I always tell clients to visualize that they are sitting across the interviewer’s desk and is being asked, “why should we hire you…what value do you bring?”
-Think of your resume as your ambassador that speaks on your behalf and needs to “sell” you.
+Think of your professionally written resume as your ambassador that speaks on your behalf and needs to “sell” you.

 If all you include are your job duties and the processes you follow then why would anyone want to hire you?
 Remember, your resume is in direct competition with the other 250 resumes that the average job opening receives, meaning that it must immediately highlight the value you bring.